SuperNik17/demos/lidar-slam/README.md

 ## 🙏  Acknowledgements
-* University of Udine, for workspace and support
+* Mechatronics and Robotics Lab, University of Udine, for workspace and support
 * Diego Tiozzo Fasiolo for his help